vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 &nbsp;

-In the class, we were talking about strings as the array of characters.
-That means they have length and all letters are indexed starting from index 0 for the first letter.
+In the class, we discussed strings as an array of characters.
+That means they have length, and all letters are indexed starting from index 0 for the first letter.

 </div>

-Another set of mechanisms for the program control flow are loops.
-In the next section, the basics of for loops and while loops are discussed throughout diagrams and simple examples.
+Loops are another set of mechanisms for program control flow.
+In the next section, the basics of loops and while loops are discussed through diagrams and simple examples.

-### Loops in Python
+###Loops in Python

-There are plenty occasions when program needs to repeat same steps, and we have loops as tool to achieve that goal.
-Principally, when the number of repeats are known in advance for loops are main choice.
+There are plenty of occasions when a program needs to repeat the same steps, and loops are a tool to achieve that goal.
+Principally, `for loops` is the leading choice when the number of repeats is known.

 ***Example:*** Write all numbers from 1 to 10.
 Instead of using print function 10 times, for loop solve the problem more efficiently.